jorge-borbinha/ReadPhantom/README.md

 ## Disclaimer

 This software is provided "as is" for academic, scientific, and research purposes only.
 It is not a medical device, nor intended for clinical use, and has not been approved by any medical regulatory authority (e.g., EMA, FDA).
 The authors and contributors provide this software "as is", without any warranty of any kind, either expressed or implied.
-This includes, but is not limited to, the implied warranties of merchantability and fitness for a particular purpose.

-The users are solely responsible for data privacy management when using this program.
+Users are solely responsible for data privacy management when using this program.
 - Users must ensure they have the legal and ethical authority to use and process any patient data.
 - Users must de-identify and anonymize all personal health information (PHI) in accordance with all applicable data protection laws and regulations (e.g., GDPR in Europe, HIPAA in the United States) before using it with this software.
 - The authors of this software take no responsibility for data breaches or misuse of personal data by users of this script.